coder/code-server/doc/ipad.md

 Download [Serveediter](https://apps.apple.com/us/app/servediter-for-code-server/id1504491325) from the App Store and then input your server information.
 If you are running a local server or mabye a usb-c connected Raspberry Pi, you will input your settings into "Self Hosted Server".

+### Raspberry Pi USB-C Network

+It is a bit out of scope for this project, however, great success is being reported using iPad on the go with just a single USB-C cable connected to a Raspberry Pi both powering and supplying direct network access.
+Many support articles already exist but the key steps boil down to turning on Network over USB-C on the Raspberry Pi itself and the rest of the steps are just like getting Code Server running any where else.

+> Here are my keys to success.
+I bought a 4" touch screen with fan included that attaches as a case to the Pi.
+I use the touch screen for anytime I have connection issues, otherwise I turn off the Pi screen.
+I gave my Pi a network name so I can easily connect at home on wifi or when on go with 1 usb-c cable supplying power and network.
+LASTLY, not all usb-c cables are equal and not all will work so try different usb-c cables if you are going mad (confirm over wifi first then move to cable).
+>
+> -- <cite>Acker Apple</cite>